Questions & Answers

 Q. Do you recommend synthetic western saddles?

 A. Not so far.
 On a well-made western saddle the skirts join almost seamlessly to the tree.
 When made of good quality leather they gently add to the weight-bearing area.
-Synthetic saddles have flimsy skirts that add very little, if anything, to the weight bearing area.
+Synthetic saddles have flimsy skirts that add nothing to the weight bearing area.
 This means that the weight bearing area of these saddles is not much bigger than that of an English saddle.
 Also, all the synthetic makes I have seen have very limited tree choice, thereby meaning they don’t fit many horses well.

 Q. Do you recommend adjustable front arch western or English saddles?